 A final grade will be awarded by the faculty internship advisor and based upon the internship supervisor's evaluation and the student's final products.
 All internships are graded on a Pass/No Pass basis.

-The student is responsible for the completion and submission of the "UAB School of Public Health Internship Agreement."
-This is a signed agreement between the student, supervisor, and faculty internship advisor and is to be submitted to the internship director or appropriate department coordinator.
+The student is responsible for the completion and submission of the "UAB School of Public Health Internship Description and Agreement Form."
+This is a signed agreement between the student, preceptor, and faculty advisor and is to be submitted via the SOPH InternTrack online system.

-This form documents each person’s responsibilities and expectations, including a description of the learning objectives of the placement, the activities to be performed by the student, and the anticipated final products.
-The following final products are required for all MPH students completing their internship: Evaluations (Student and Site Supervisor), 5-page minimum paper on the internship experience, and a poster presentation.
+This form documents each person’s responsibilities and expectations, including a description of the learning objectives and MPH competencies of the placement, the activities to be performed by the student, and the anticipated final products.
+The following final products are required for all MPH students completing their internship: Evaluations (Student and Site Supervisor), 5-page minimum paper on the internship experience and a poster presentation.
 More information on the final products can be found in the syllabus for the internship course.
-The final products should be submitted via the SOPH InternTrack online system.
+The final paper should be submitted via the SOPH InternTrack online system.
 Students should contact the Internship Coordinator in the Office of Student Services for deadline regarding all final products.